jordilin/gitar/doc/src/configuration.md

 ]
 ```

-When targetting other repositories outside of your namespace, .i.e creating a
-pull request from your fork to the original repository, the assignee is left
-blank.

 ### Per project merge request configurations

 If you want to have different members in different projects, you can do so by